“Freedom is not worth having if it does not include the freedom to make mistakes.”

 Chiltern house Thomson is a good example of a preschool that provides preschoolers with the adequate language skills using speech and drama in their enrichment classes.

-Once children reach about the age of 3 and can come to programmes independently the choice is enormous!
+Once children reach the age of 3 and can come to programmes independently, the choice is enormous!
 Where do you even start?

 - Laugh often ― point out the funny side of an issue, see the humour in life.

 - Be consistent, both in your praise and in your expectations

 - Enjoy new experiences together, whether it is new food, adventures like horseback riding, snorkelling, parasailing….
 Do it together.